Lectio (Reading)

 Oratio (Responding)

 Read the passage again, slowly.
 Consider how God has spoken to you and respond back to Him.
-You may want to consider how this passage is asking you to act differently.The Wise men came to do him Homage…, I don’t think that the word “homage” in this translation does justice to what is actually being said here.
+You may want to consider how this passage is asking you to act differently.The wise men came to do him Homage…, I don’t think that the word “homage” in this translation does justice to what is actually being said here.
 The word in greek (proskynēsai), means to “lay down in front of” or “worship”.
 The Douay Rheims version of the bible translates this word as “adore” which I think is much better.
 So why were strangers coming from distant lands to adore the new king, when at the same time, the people that He was promised to, were trying to kill him.
-Well the answer is pride and power.
-The Magi were wise learned men, that have read all of the prophecies and recognized the signs and were humble enough to come and honor the new king.
-They had nothing to gain, and much to lose, but they came anyway because their love for God was more important than any of their wealth or power.
+Well the answer is humility and reverence on one side and pride and power on the other.

+The Magi were wise learned men.
+Sages that had read all of the prophecies and recognized the signs and were humble enough to recognize their smallness and God’s greatness, and as a result, chose to come and honor the new king.
+They had, in fact, nothing to gain, and much to lose by this gambit, but they came anyway because their love for God was more important than any of their wealth or power.

 Contemplatio (Contemplating)